 - (c) the Director-General of the Geological Survey of Canada, or his or her designate;

 - (d) a geoscientist who is a fellow of the Royal Society of Canada;

 - (e) two (2) geologists, each of whom is employed or holds an office in a government agency of a Province within Canada;

 - (f) a geoscientist working for, or affiliated with, a department of a Canadian university; and

-- (g) not more than seven (7) other geologists who are members of adhering societies of the Canadian Geoscience Council, of which at least two shall be associated with industry.
+- (g) not more than seven (7) other geologists who are members of adhering societies of the Canadian Federation of Earth Sciences, of which at least two shall be associated with industry.